What is Technical Assistance, coaching and consultation?

-Technical assistance can be provided by Training and Technical Assistance Specialists through Child Care Aware of NH.
-Technical assistance and consultation is provided via the phone/email or onsite.
+Technical assistance, coaching and consultation can be provided by Training and Technical Assistance Specialists through Child Care Aware of NH.
+Technical assistance, coaching and consultation is provided via the phone/email, virtually and/or onsite.
 Using a strength-based approach, Specialists focus on improving program quality by working with child care providers on focused and targeted State Initiatives.
-This service can support your program through mentoring and coaching early childhood professionals in a wide variety of early childhood topics.
+This enhanced professional development service can support your program through mentoring and coaching early childhood professionals in a wide variety of early childhood topics.

 Benefits of TA